 Since then, brands – or, more specifically, their design and marketing partners – have been tripping over themselves to come up with a design that rivals some of the most distinctive logos in the world.

 From the stark relevancy of the Apple logo through to the familiar swirl of the Coca Cola signature type and the golden arches of the McDonald’s sign, the very best logos have a broad appeal.
 They can be simple, like the Nike tick; they can represent unity, like the Olympic rings; they can contain a cocktail of colours, like Google’s effort; and they can even be entirely text-based, like the logo from FedEx.

 From then to now, logos have played an undeniable part in the growth of many of the world’s most successful businesses.

-Our job here at Design FX Studio is to develop attention-grabbing bespoke logos for all kinds of organisations that want better reach and a stronger brand.
-We have the skills to create a logo design that will connect with your audience, and we are lucky enough to be able to draw inspiration from all the fantastic examples of logos from the greatest brand designers of the last century.
-Contact us today to discover what we can bring to your brand!
+My job here at Design FX Studio is to develop attention-grabbing bespoke logos for all kinds of organisations that want better reach and a stronger brand.
+I have the skills to create a logo design that will connect with your audience, and I'm lucky enough to be able to draw inspiration from all the fantastic examples of logos from the greatest brand designers of the last century.
+Contact me today to discover what I can bring to your brand!